neukg/AcrE/README.md

 ### Citation

 ### Acknowledgement
-Parts of codes come from [InteractE](https://github.com/malllabiisc/InteractE).
+Parts of our codes come from [InteractE](https://github.com/malllabiisc/InteractE).
 Thanks for their contributions.